square-bit/laravel-dry-breeze/README.md

 > A dry martini, not shaken, not stirred, no gin and no olives.

-Shipped with minimal styling to get you started.
+Shipped with minimal styles to get you started.
 Delete them, start your own or build on top of them.
 Uses postcss and postcss-import, autoprefixer is off by default.
 Add your postcss plugins and config in ``postcss.config.js`` as needed.
 Enjoy!

 ## How to